 Or, in Denis Diderot’s words “What has not been examined impartially, has not been well examined.
 Scepticism is therefore the first step towards truth.”

-Written by Manu Luksch, performed by Anna Mendelson
+Introduction sequence written by Manu Luksch & Mukul Patel, performed by Anna Mendelson